The Times’ Ten NFL Power Rankings: Where do Seahawks fit in ahead of Sunday’s season opener?

 10. Green Bay Packers

-Tempted to put the Vikings here, or maybe the Browns, but let’s just go ahead and embrace the overreaction to Thursday’s win in Chicago.
+Tempted to put the Vikings here, but let’s just go ahead and embrace the overreaction to Thursday’s win in Chicago.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.